Scotland Islands Accommodation can match the mainland

-There are high standards in plenty of Scotland islands accommodation.
-And on the small islands especially, the hotel bar is often a real community hub.
+There are high standards of accommodation on Scotland's islands.
+On the small islands especially, the hotel bar is often a real community hub.

 Scotland islands accommodation

 ‘Where to stay on Scotland's islands.
 Give me some examples.
 Just a few names.
 What can you recall from your travels?
 Any accommodation you recall as a great Scottish experience?

 ‘Well, let’s start from the top.
 Shetland.
 Hmm.
 Busta House certainly used to get a good name.
 Probably still does.
 Interesting historic building...’

 ‘Agreed.
 Never managed to stay there though.
 Anywhere else to add to my Shetland, Scottish islands accommodation list?’

 ‘Nope, can’t think offhand.
 All the other big places are a bit corporate perhaps.
 All these oil execs., perhaps.’